nixnull/Tentative-Nomic/rules.md

 Quorum is 2/5ths of all players.

-The required fraction of a proposal is n/n+1, where n is the highest Power Number of any existing or proposed rules involved in the proposal, before or after the proposal passes.
+The required fraction of a proposal is n/(n+1), where n is the highest Power Number of any existing or proposed rules involved in the proposal, before or after the proposal passes.
+If the Power Number is 1, the required fraction is (n+0.1)/n+1.

 A proposal passes if, after its voting period, it has been voted on by a quorum of players and at least the required fraction of players